Skip to content

 Is GeForce Experience required?

-No. GeForce Experience adds telemetry and a game optimizer but is not required for the driver to work.
-We install only the bare driver on troubleshooting builds.
+No. GeForce Experience adds telemetry and a game optimizer but isn’t required for the driver to work.
+Install only the bare driver while troubleshooting.
 Fewer background services means fewer variables when isolating crashes.

 How do I tell if my BSOD was actually nvlddmkm.sys?